-Her father is arrested and the girl must become the provider for her family.
+The girl becomes the provider for her family after her father is arrested.
 Because girls don’t have the same freedoms as men, she has to cut her hair off and dress as a boy.
-A new world makes her braver and she gets the courage to go looking for her dad.
+A new world makes her braver, and she gets the courage to go looking for her dad.

 10. Walt Display Animation Studios short films collection

 Disney’s animated studios don’t just make full feature films.
 This collection of 12 animated short subjects has a ton of variety, including two Academy Award winners in Paperman and Feast.
 Popular characters from Frozen and Tangled return, and “Tangled Ever After” is a particularly fun watch with two “side” characters that deserve in the spotlight.

 Both Paperman and Feast are definitely worth the watch and are Oscar winners for a reason.
 I also highly recommend “The Match Girl.”
 The oscar-nominated short from 2006 is beautifully animated and tugs at your heartstrings.
 All 12 shorts are quite different and unique and are bound to keep any audience engaged.